 Prior to his appointment to the bench in 1988, Judge Lintner’s practice concentrated on civil litigation in both the state and federal courts.
 He was a Certified Civil Trial Attorney and a member of the Board of Trustees of the Trial Attorneys of New Jersey.
 He specialized in tort, products liability, construction, and insurance coverage litigation.

 Judge Lintner has lectured extensively on a variety of topics for the New Jersey Judicial College and the Institute for Continuing Legal Education.
-He is a recipient of the 2008 James J. McLaughlin Award from the Civil Trial Bar Section of the New Jersey State Bar Association and the 2001 Distinguished Service Award from the Institute for Continuing Legal Education.
+He is the recipient of the 2013 Trial Attorneys of New Jersey Professional Lawyer of the Year Award from the New Jersey Commission on Professionalism in the Law, which honors attorneys whose character, competence, and commitment to the highest professional standards mark them as outstanding members of the bar; the 2008 James J. McLaughlin Award from the Civil Trial Bar Section of the New Jersey State Bar Association, and the 2001 Distinguished Service Award from the Institute for Continuing Legal Education.
 He is also a Fellow of the American Bar Association.

 Judge Lintner is included in the Arbitration and Mediation sections of the current issue of The Best Lawyers In America.